Somewhere in Perak is Bukit Merah Orangutan Island Malaysia. This is a rehabilitation center of 35 acres just for orangutans!

 Check the weather forecast before you go.

-And if you want to avoid the worst of the heat (or the crowds):
+We suggest going as early in the morning as you can manage to catch the first boat to the island.
+Especially if you want to avoid the worst of the heat (or the crowds)!

-If you happen to be in Penang and want to head south to Ipoh or Kuala Lumpur (or vice versa), then it’s convenient to include this location into your travel plans!
+If you happen to be in Penang and want to head south to Ipoh or Kuala Lumpur (or vice versa), then it’s convenient to include this location in your travel plans!

 Driving distances from different cities/ towns: